AndyHam/large-data-website/ia/Personas.md

 *30, female, NASA*

-Kaylee is a woman who loves everything about space.
+Kaylee is a woman who enjoys everything about space.
 Her life dream is to help contribute to the future of man kind and believes our future rests in the stars.

 **Personal goals**